GAGGIUINO/gaggiuino.github.io/docs/README.md

+>
+>
 !>**This site is a general guide and *ABSOLUTELY NOT* an exhaustive, step-by-step tutorial.
-It is expected that anyone attempting has proficiency with the skills listed in the _Recommendations_ page of this site.**
+It is expected that anyone attempting has proficiency with the skills listed in the _Recommendations_ page of this site.
+For anyone attempting the install it's strongly recommended to read the planned install route in it's entirety.**

 **_Total estimated install time will be based on understanding and experience._**